Bancopoli: The inquiry widens

 Meanwhile, the scandal was discussed in political circles, with Fazio singled out as the principal culprit and there were repeated calls for his resignation.
 After some deliberation, on 22 September finance minister Domenico Siniscalco resigned in protest against the government's failure to oust Fazio.

 On 29 September the news filtered down that the head of Banca d'Italia had been investigated since early August by the prosecutor in Rome for possible abuse of his office in relation to the Antonveneta inquiry.
-Summoned by the magistrates, Fazio was to be questioned 10 October.
+Summoned by the magistrates, Fazio was to be questioned on 10 October.

 On 6 December the entire Board of Directors, the executive committee, and auditors of BPI came under investigation for stock manipulation.
 This was a new threat of an inquiry and it rocked the economic world.

 On 7 December Giovanni Consorte, head of the insurance company Unipol, was added to the list of those being investigated for his participation in the buying of Antonveneta shares on behalf of Fiorani.